What is midwifery?

-Midwifery is a whole lot more than just delivering babies.
+Midwifery is a whole lot more than just supporting women to give birth.

-It’s the professional care of mothers – before, during, and after the birth of their child.
-A combination of medicine and compassion, midwifery has been an honoured and important profession for thousands of years.
+It’s the professional care of women – before, during, and after the birth of their child.
+Midwifery has been an honoured and important profession for thousands of years.

-As with all medical degrees, the entry criteria for midwifery courses are strict.
-Almost all universities will require an qualification in biology (or at least another science), to show your technical ability.
-To show your compassion and understanding, qualifications in psychology or sociology would help.
+The entry criteria for midwifery courses and programmes are quite specific.
+Almost all universities will require a qualification in biology (or at least another science), to show your scientific ability.
+To show your compassion and understanding, qualifications in psychology or sociology, for example, would help.

-As midwifery is such a broad profession, there are many soft skills you should try to demonstrate in your application too.
-Bedside manner, of course, but also communication, compassion, empathy, high attention to detail, the ability to work under pressure, along with mental and physical stamina.
+Midwives work in partnership with women so there are many skills you should reflect in your application that you have the potential to develop.
+These include communication, compassion, empathy, high attention to detail, the ability to work under pressure, and work as part of a team.

 - Attend an interview

 - Audition for a place

 The International Confederation of Midwives’ definition of the midwife: